Phoenician Adoration steles: Baalyaton stele (KI 15)

 The Baalyaton stele is a stele dated to 150BC found in 1900 in three parts at Umm al-Amad, Lebanon.

 On the front side is a representation of a man in bas-relief, with a three-line inscription engraved below the left hand.
-At the top is solar disk, in Egyptian style, flanked by two uraeuses (cobras).
+At the top is solar disk, in Egyptian style, flanked by two uraei (cobras).
 The main portrait is full length, beardless, in a tunic down to bare feet; the open right hand stretched forward in the habitual gesture of adoration.